Measuring economic outlook in the news: Methodology

 To transform article texts into a numerical format suitable for analysis, we use the jina-embeddings-v3 model developed by JinaAI \citep{sturua:2025}.
 This encoder-only embedding model converts each article into a 1024-dimensional vector that captures the semantic meaning of the content, preserving the overall message and tone of the article.
 We choose jina-embeddings-v3 because the model is multilingual, i.e., capable of processing both German and French articles, and can handle relatively long documents with up to 8192 input tokens.
 Previous generation embedding models like BERT only support short input sequences of 512 tokens, which are insufficient to generate high quality embeddings of longer content like news articles.
 At the same time, jina-embeddings-v3 is still a comparatively small model with only 570M parameters, allowing for fast inference on moderate hardware.

 Generating embeddings has several advantages compared to directly using LLMs to classify the news articles.
 Although large decoder-only models (GPT, Llama, etc.) can be used to classify sentiment in texts directly, these models typically contain tens or hundreds of billions of parameters, making them computationally expensive and slow for inference, whereas dedicated embedding models like jina-embeddings-v3 are significantly more compact and efficient.
-The embeddings preserve the semantic meaning, which means that the overall message and tone of a document is captured in the embedding, and can be used to build a dedicated sentiment model.
+The embeddings preserve the semantic meaning, which means that the overall message and tone of a document is captured in the embeddings and can be used to build a dedicated sentiment model.

-We estimate that computing an economic outlook indicator similar to NEOS using ChatGPT-4o to directly analyze the economic outlook of all news articles would have cost over \$30,000 at the time NEOS was developed.
+We estimate that computing an economic outlook indicator similar to NEOS using ChatGPT-4o to directly analyze the economic outlook of all news articles would have cost over \$30,000 at the time that NEOS was developed.
 In contrast, NEOS operates at a much lower cost.
-It can be run on consumer-grade hardware, and when deployed on an external platform such as AWS Cloud, the computation of NEOS can be completed for around \$100, based on the costs at the time of its development.\footnote{For the computation of NEOS, we used a single internally hosted NVIDIA L40S GPU with 48GB of memory.
+It can be run on consumer-grade hardware, and if deployment on an external platform such as AWS Cloud were allowed, the computation of NEOS could be completed for approximately \$100, based on the costs at the time of development.\footnote{For development, we used a single local NVIDIA L40S GPU with 48GB of memory.
 Note that the Swissdox@LiRI data are subject to restrictive DUAs and cannot be analyzed on external platforms.}